-The problem arises when someone creates their trust and then fails to properly fund it, or, keep the trust funded.
-An example would be when property in the name of the trust is later sold.
-When a new asset or property is acquired after the trust was created, putting the name of the trust as title holder to this new asset can be overlooked.
-This scenario happens often and is probably the number one reason estate plans fail to work the way they were intended.
+Sometimes, an individual creates their trust but fails to properly fund it or keep it funded.
+For example, when a new asset or property is acquired after the trust was created, people sometimes overlook putting the name of the trust as title holder.
+Believe it or not, this is the number-one reason estate plans fail to work as intended.

 A living trust is one of easiest vehicles for effective estate planning.
 Plus, when a legal document assistant prepares living trusts, clients save a ton of money.